Early Career Microbiologists' Forum

 The Conferences Representative: works with the Scientific Conferences Committee, which considers the scientific content of Society meetings, i.e. the Annual Conference, Focused Meetings and Irish Division Meetings.
 The Conferences Representative also charis a sub-group of the Executive Committee tasked with running the ECM Forum Summer Conference.
 The sub-group is comprised of four ECM Division Representatives who sit on each of the Society's Divisions.

-The Programmes Representative: works with both the Policy and Publishing Committees.
-The Policy Committee raises the profile of microbiology and the Society to policy audiences through targeted activities and resources, while the Publishing Committee supports the success and sustainability of the Society publications through the implementation of the publishing strategy approved by Council.
+The Publishing Representative: is a member of Publishing Committee.
+The Publishing Committee supports the success and sustainability of the Society’s publications through the implementation of the publishing strategy approved by Council.

 The Communications Representative: works with the Communications Committee, which oversees delivery of the Society's strategic priority to inspire and educate a diverse range of external stakeholders.
 The committee is responsible for the Society’s quarterly magazine Microbiology Today, e-newsletter, website, the development of educational resources across the key stages through to post-16, outreach activities, social media activities and press.